stephenhouser/stephenhouser.github.io/mancala/index.md

 A Java Applet that plays the ancient African game of Mancala.
 It was done as a project and example for COS246 Java Programming (now renumbered as COS244) class (which it was assigned for their final exam).

 ## Online Java Applet Version

+*Java Applets* have been deprecated by almost all browsers (as of 2020) so the following snippet will likely just show an error message for you.
+If you happen to be running a really old browser, it might still work.

 <div align="center">
     <!--[if !IE]> Hidden to IE -->